 There are some points you should have in mind when you start to respond to your guest’s reviews.

-- Stay calm if you read a nasty feedback, breath in and breath out first.
-I always say that it’s better to answer without emotions – if the opinion touches you genuinely maybe someone else should reply it?
+- Stay calm if you read nasty feedback, breath in and breath out first.
+I always say that it’s better to answer without emotions.
+If the opinion touches you genuinely maybe someone else should reply it?
 With a cold head, you can create a professional and polite response.

 - Always say thank you.
 Your previous guests took some time from their life to leave their opinion about your hostel.
 Don’t forget about that and be grateful.
 Start with ‘Thank you for your valuable opinion’.
 No matter if that was positive or negative feedback.